vtsrpkn/2min-socks/README.md

+# 🧦 Simple Dante SOCKS5 Proxy Installer

-###Here’s a paste-and-run installer that sets up Dante SOCKS5 with username/password, opens the firewall (optionally locked to your IP), and starts the service on boot.
+A **paste-and-run** Bash installer that sets up a **Dante SOCKS5 proxy** with username/password authentication.
+It automatically opens the firewall (optionally locks access to a specific IP), enables the service on boot, and works out of the box on **Ubuntu 22.04 / 24.04**.

+---

+## 🚀 Quick Install

+Copy and paste this command into your **Ubuntu VPS**:

 ```bash
 cat <<'EOF' > ~/install-dante.sh